Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Related Works

 \subsection{Efficiency of Automated Program Repair}

 In addition to evaluating effectiveness, several studies also focus on the efficiency of APR~\cite{liu2020efficiency, chen2021fast, qi2013efficient, xiao2024accelerating,chen2022program}.
 Liu et al.~\cite{liu2020efficiency} conducted a systematic assessment of 16 APR techniques, revealing inefficiencies in state-of-the-art APR tools and advocating for further industry exploration of efficiency impacts.
 Chen et al.~\cite{chen2021fast} introduced UniAPR, a patch validation framework that enhances efficiency by avoiding unnecessary restarts of the JVM for all existing bytecode and source code-level APR techniques.
 Xiao et al.~\cite{xiao2023expressapr} developed ExpressAPR, which accelerates APR by integrating five mechanisms: mutant schemata, mutant deduplication, test virtualization, test prioritization, and parallelization.
-Chen et al.~\cite{chen2022program} proposed utilizing XGBoost to develop on-the-fly prioritization techniques to expedite APR techniques.
-Kim et al. proposed CASINO~\cite{kim2023automated} and Gresino~\cite{kim2024enhancing}, novel patch-scheduling algorithms for enhancing time efficiency of APR techniques.
+Chen et al.~\cite{chen2022program} proposed utilizing XGBoost to develop on-the-fly prioritization techniques to expedite APR.
+Kim et al.~\cite{kim2023automated} and Gresino~\cite{kim2024enhancing} presented novel patch-scheduling algorithms for enhancing APR time efficiency.

 Different from these studies that typically focus on time efficiency, our approach focus on memory efficiency, motivated by the extensive memory requirements of LLMs.
 Our work is closely related RepairLLama~\cite{silva2023repairllama}, which explores efficient fine-tuning of LLMs during the training phase.
 Different from this work, we investigate memory efficiency during the patch generation phase.